stephencweiss/stephencharlesweiss.com/content/blog/2019-01-10/adding-ligatures-to-a-font-that-doesn't-have-them.md

 ---
-title: "VSCode: Adding Ligatures To A Font That Doesn't Have THem"
+title: "VSCode: Adding Ligatures To A Font That Doesn't Have Them"
 date: '2018-12-29'
+updated: ['2020-03-09']
 category: ['programming']
 tags: ['vscode', 'ligatures', 'tips and tools']
 ---